ABN: 56 360 455 395

 except when; Please note that clients have

-details.
-Anonymity will be respected and no
+details Anonymity will be respected and no

 identifying details will be recorded, but please be aware that this excludes the

-strict guidelines set down by the Australian Psychological Society and the South
+strict guidelines set down by the Australian Psychological Society and the Australian Psychological Board.
+This is also provided in accordance with

-State Legislation. return to top
+State and Federal Legislation. return to top

 Qualifications Mr Roger Wright is a registered